BioCoderR/CLAM/docs/README.md

 © [Mahmood Lab](http://www.mahmoodlab.org) - This code is made available under the GPLv3 License and is available for non-commercial academic purposes.

 ## Updates:
+* **08/07/2025**: Added `export_patch_attention.py` to convert raw heatmap outputs into a CSV of patch-level attention scores.
+See [Exporting Patch Attention Scores](#exporting-patch-attention-scores) for usage.
 * **04/15/2025**: Checkout our new repository [Trident](https://github.com/mahmoodlab/TRIDENT) for whole-slide image processing with support for 25+ foundation models, including [UNIv2](https://huggingface.co/MahmoodLab/UNI2-h), [CONCH](https://huggingface.co/MahmoodLab/CONCH), [TITAN](https://huggingface.co/MahmoodLab/TITAN), and many more!
 * **04/06/2024**: [UNI](https://github.com/mahmoodlab/UNI) and [CONCH](https://github.com/mahmoodlab/CONCH) are now available to select as pretrained encoders.
 See [Using CONCH / UNI as Pretrained Encoders](#using-conch--uni-as-pretrained-encoders) for more details.
 Please make sure all dependencies are installed correctly by installing the latest **env.yml** file (see [Installation guide](INSTALLATION.md) for details), and using the corresponding **clam_latest** conda environment.
 * 03/19/2024: We are releasing [UNI](https://github.com/mahmoodlab/UNI) and [CONCH](https://github.com/mahmoodlab/CONCH), a pair of SOTA pretrained encoders that produce strong representations for histopathology images and enhance performance on various computational pathology workflows, including the MIL-based CLAM workflow.
 * 05/24/2021: Script for heatmap visualization now available via **create_heatmaps.py**, with the configuration template located in **heatmaps/configs**.
 See [Heatmap visualization for demo and instructions.](#Heatmap-Visualization)
 * 03/01/2021: New, fast patching/feature extraction pipeline is now available. **TL;DR:** since CLAM only requires image features for training, it is not necessary to save the actual image patches, the new pipeline rids of this overhead and instead only saves the coordinates of image patches during "patching" and loads these regions on the fly from WSIs during feature extraction.
 This is significantly faster than the old pipeline and usually only takes 1-2s for "patching" and a couple minutes to featurize a WSI.
 To use the new pipeline, make sure you are calling **create_patches_fp.py** and **extract_features_fp.py** instead of the old **create_patches.py** and **extract_features.py** scripts.